datapartnership/datapartnership.github.io/content/updates/visualizing-millions-of-waze-traffic-alerts-with-google-bigquery-and-dask.md

 *To access Waze for Cities, see the [documentation](https://docs.datapartnership.org/partners/waze/README.html) and [submit a proposal](https://datapartnership.org/) through the Development Data Partnership Portal.*

-*All examples and notebooks are available to the **Partnership's community** on the [GitHub repository](https://github.com/datapartnership/docs-waze).
-If you haven't already and are staff of a participating organization, [join us on GitHub](https://datapartnership.org/join/) and contribute!*
+*All examples and notebooks are available to the **Partnership's community** on the [GitHub repository](https://github.com/datapartnership/docs-waze) (private).
+If you haven't already and are staff of a participating organization, [join us on GitHub](https://datapartnership.org/join/)!*